An Analytic Layer-wise Deep Learning Framework with Applications to Robotics: Problem Statement

 \section{Problem Statement}

-Consider a mapping between the input variable \(\vect{z} \in \mathbb{R}^m\) and the output variable \(\vect{y} \in \mathbb{R}^p\)
+Consider a mapping between the input variable \(\boldsymbol{z} \in \mathbb{R}^m\) and the output variable \(\boldsymbol{y} \in \mathbb{R}^p\)

-The function \(\vect{f}: \mathbb{R}^m \to \mathbb{R}^p\) is assumed to be unknown, but can be approximated by available input and output (target) data which are referred to as training data.
-Our objective is to develop a theoretical framework to achieve an approximation (model) of the function \(\vect{f}\) based on the training data, so that this model can predict well on unknown new data.

-Based on the output variable \(\vect{y}\), the problem can be divided into two main types: \begin{itemize} \item When \(\vect{y}\) is a continuous variable, the problem is known as a regression problem. \item When \(\vect{y}\) is a categorical variable, the problem is known as a classification problem. \end{itemize} In the area of robotics, both types of problem can be found.
+The function \(\boldsymbol{f}: \mathbb{R}^m \to \mathbb{R}^p\) is assumed to be unknown, but can be approximated by available input and output (target) data which are referred to as training data.
+Our objective is to develop a theoretical framework to achieve an approximation (model) of the function \(\boldsymbol{f}\) based on the training data, so that this model can predict well on unknown new data.
+Based on the output variable \(\boldsymbol{y}\), the problem can be divided into two main types: \begin{itemize} \item When \(\boldsymbol{y}\) is a continuous variable, the problem is known as a regression problem. \item When \(\boldsymbol{y}\) is a categorical variable, the problem is known as a classification problem. \end{itemize} In the area of robotics, both types of problems can be found.
 For instance, when a robot needs to identify (and label) the objects within its work space, a classification or a recognition task should be done; but how the robot makes movement by rotating its joints to reach the position of the object would be a regression problem.

-In order to approximate \(\vect{f}\), a multilayer feedforward neural network (MLFN) is used.
+In order to approximate \(\boldsymbol{f}\), a multilayer feedforward neural network (MLFN) is used.
 In this paper, we present two techniques for training the MLFNs.
 The first one is called \textit{inverse layer-wise learning} which is presented in section \ref{sec: main_1}.
 The second one is called \textit{forward progressive learning} which is presented in section \ref{sec: main_2}.
+An illustration of an \(n\)-layer MLFN (\(n-1\) hidden layers) is shown in Fig. \ref{fig:mlfn}.
+In this MLFN, the number of hidden units for the \(j^{\text{th}}\) hidden layer \((1\leq j \leq n-1)\) is denoted as \(h_j\); the activation functions for the \(j^{\text{th}}\) hidden layer are denoted as \(\boldsymbol{\phi}_j\): \(\boldsymbol{\phi}_j=[\phi_{j,1},\phi_{j,2},\ldots,\phi_{j,h_j}]^T\); the activation functions for output layer are denoted as \(\boldsymbol{\phi}_{n}\): \(\boldsymbol{\phi}_{n}=\boldsymbol{\sigma}=[\sigma_{i,1},\sigma_{i,2},\ldots,\sigma_{i,p}]^T\) (and hence \(h_{n} \triangleq p\)); The \(n\) weight matrices are denoted (from input layer to output layer) as \(\mathbf{W}_1, \mathbf{W}_2, \dots, \mathbf{W}_{n}\) where \(\mathbf{W}_1\) is the matrix of input weights and \(\mathbf{W}_{n}\) is the matrix of output weights.
+The output of the MLFN as shown in Fig. \ref{fig:mlfn} is given as follows